silenceluo/silenceluo.github.io/index.md

 Email: **<font color="#990000">  luopei.work@gmail.com </font>**

-I am an ASIC engineer of AI processor.
+I am a GPU/AI ASIC architect.
+I used to work at Amazon Labs126, Intel Labs and some startups.
+I am interested in the AI Processor architecture and design.

 <!-- **<font color="#990000">   </font>** -->

 ---
 Here are some of my articles of AI processor: